emmettng/emmettng/content/haskell/typeclass-foldable.md

 - foldMap and foldr can define each other with above semantics.

 TODO:
-unifiy the definition of foldMap with respect to List and Tree.
+unify the definition of foldMap with respect to List and Tree.

 Real word structure
 1. [] as instance of Foldable, foldr instead of foldMap